 For the purposes of facilitating open and constructive dialogue, the forum was held under the Chatham House Rule.
 Therefore, no names have been attributed to the opinions and perspectives summarized in this report.
-For further information about the goals and agenda of the forum, places visit warm organization of the forum.
+For further information about the goals and agenda of the forum, please visit www.egyptmediaforum.org.